jayasinghesasmitha/SalonDora/README.md

-# 💇‍♀️ SmartSalon – Dual App Booking System
+# 💇‍♀️ Salondora mobile app

-Welcome to **SmartSalon**, a full-featured salon booking platform designed for both **customers** and **salon owners**.
+Welcome to **SalonDora**, a full-featured salon booking platform designed for both **customers** and **salon owners**.
 Our system includes two separate apps—one for clients and one for salons—connected through a unified backend to streamline appointment scheduling, service customization, and location-based discovery.

 ## 📱 Project Overview